Rouge Forum: Activism

 A key principle underlying the actions of the Rouge Forum is their belief that schools and educators play a critical role in the creation of a more democratic, egalitarian society (or a society that increases in inequality and authoritarianism).
-The Rouge Forum is connects imperialism, war, and the regulation of schooling.
+The Rouge Forum connects analysis of imperialism, war, and the regulation of schooling.

 The Rouge Forum has been active in efforts to resist curriculum standardization and high-stakes testing in schools, particularly as a result of the No Child Left Behind Act.

 The Rouge Forum News

-The Rouge Forum has published a newspaper/zine since 1999.
+The Rouge Forum published a newspaper/zine from 1999 to 2010.
 The Rouge Forum News appeared twice a year in both print and online editions from 1999-2004.
 In 2009, The Rouge Forum News returned to a regular publication schedule as a digital zine.
+After five issues as a digital zine, The Rouge Forum News published its seventeenth and final issue in the fall of 2010.

 Rouge Forum meetings and conferences

-The Rouge Forum holds meetings on a regular basis at both local and national levels.
-The national conferences have been held on a more or less annual basis; all meetings are action-oriented and the national conferences usually include workshops for teachers and students; panel discussions; community-building and cultural events; as well as academic presentations.
+The Rouge Forum held meetings on a regular basis at both local and national levels from 1998-2017.
+The national conferences were held on a more or less annual basis; all meetings were action-oriented and the national conferences usually included workshops for teachers and students; panel discussions; community-building and cultural events; as well as academic presentations.
+National conferences were held in Detroit (1998, 1999, 2000, 2007, 2013), Rochester, NY (1999), Albany, NY (2000), Bethesda, MD (2002), Louisville, KY (2003, 2008), Syracuse, NY (2004), Ypsilanti, MI (2009), Williams Bay, WI (2010), Romeoville, IL (2011), Vancouver, Canada (2012), Oxford, OH (2012), Denver, CO (2014), Calgary, Canada (2016), and St. Louis, MO (2017).

 Many prominent voices for democracy and critical pedagogy have participated in Rouge Forum meetings.
+From 2011-2017 the national conference featured the Adam Renner Education for Social Justice Memorial Lecture.
+Renner was a teacher, professor, and social activist, who was also a key leader in The Rouge Forum.
+Renner Lecturers included Peter McLaren, Susan Ohanian, Patrick Shannon, David Barsamian, E. Wayne Ross, and Sarah Kendzior.